tilznit/bastion.htb/README.md

 # bastion.htb
 ### Write-up for the bastion machine from hackthebox

 Bastion was an awesome box.
-Mounting an SMB share and enumerating its contents reveals a virtual hard disk, that you need to either figure out how to mount in kali or open in a VM.
+Mounting an SMB share and enumerating its contents reveals a virtual hard disk, that you need to either figure out how to mount or open in a VM.
 I chose to mount via kali.
-Once mounted, you can get user creds using samdump2, and ssh into the box and begin enumerating for privesc.
+Once mounted, you can get user creds using samdump2, ssh into the box and begin enumerating for privesc.
 You'll find a application that stores passwords in an insecure manner.
 If you didn't spin up a VM earlier, you'll have to do it now in order to get admin creds and root the box.

 ### Scan and Basic Recon